-Several factors affect consumption expenditure.
+Several factors affect consumer spending.
 Disposable income comes first.
 Without it, there is no income to buy the product.
 Other factors include consumer confidence, wealth, income expectations, inflation, and interest rates.

 Why is it necessary to understand the factors affecting consumer spending?

 In some countries, consumer spending is the key to driving economic growth.
-This is because it contributes significantly to aggregate expenditures, represented by GDP.
-For example, it accounts for about 54.42% of Indonesia’s nominal GDP in 2021.
-And the percentage has remained relatively unchanged from year to year.
-Meanwhile, in the United States, the percentage is higher, reaching around 60%.
+This is because it contributes significantly to aggregate demand, represented by GDP.
+For example, it accounts for around 60% of US GDP, and the percentage has remained relatively unchanged from year to year.

 This percentage underlines how strategic consumer spending is for the economy.
 Thus, encouraging economic growth requires policymakers to encourage an increase in consumption spending.